Roger Clarke's Web-Site

 Each set of guidelines was compared point-by-point against the super-set of 50 principles, and a score derived.
 Needless to say, there is ample scope for debate about the scoring method.
 However, because even partial and qualified coverage was scored, the method errs on the side of exaggerating conformance with the super-set rather than allocating unduly low scores.
 For the purposes being addressed in this paper, the scores for individual organisations were then combined into their categories, as outlined above.

-In Table 1, the category summaries are shown.
-The full spreadsheet is available in Clarke (2020).
+In Table 2, the category summaries are shown.
+The full spreadsheet is available (Clarke 2020a).
 Across the sample of 30 sources, the average number of the 50 Principles they evidenced was 10.4 (21%).
-The categories of organisations with a stronger orientation towards formal regulation averaged 12.8, whereas those more likely to favour self-regulation averaged only 6.4.
+The categories of organisations postulated as having a stronger orientation towards formal regulation averaged 12.8 (26%), whereas those more likely to favour self-regulation averaged only 6.4 (13%).

-The least-worst self-regulatory sub-category was Corporations, which scored 5, 7, 7 and 11 (respectively Microsoft, IBM, Google and Sony).
+The least-worst self-regulatory sub-category was Corporations, which scored 5, 7, 7 and 11 (range 10-22%, respectively Microsoft, IBM, Google and Sony).
 On the other hand, all four of them issued their documents in 2018-19.
-They therefore had plenty of opportunity to review other organisations' ethical guidelines, and hence it is reasonable to interpolate that they actively chose to fail, with scores in the range 10-22%.
+They therefore had plenty of opportunity to review other organisations' ethical guidelines, and hence it is reasonable to infer that they actively chose to fail.

-A super-set of Principles for Responsible AI was established through inspection of 30 leading exemplars.
-In comparison with that yardstick, one document is head and shoulders above the others (EC 2019), although with only a liberally-scored 74% of the possible.
+A super-set of Principles for Responsible AI was established through inspection of 30 significant exemplars.
+In comparison with that yardstick, one document is head and shoulders above the others (EC 2019), although with only a liberally-scored 74% of the derived, comprehensive super-set.

 For self-regulatory approaches based on ethical guidelines to succeed in protecting against the harms arising from AI/ML, a considerable number of conditions would need to be fulfilled.
 This study shows that self-regulation fails on the basic question of whether the guidelines that organisations set for themselves and their members are sufficiently comprehensive.
 This lends considerable weight to the expectation deriving from regulatory theory that dependence on self-regulation would be futile, assuming that the objective were to manage public risk.